max22-/uxn-esp32/README.md

 ### Linux

 To build the Uxn emulator, you must have [SDL2](https://wiki.libsdl.org/).
+If you wish to use the `Midi` device, you must also have [Portmidi](http://portmedia.sourceforge.net/portmidi/) installed.
+The build script indicates whether it has detected Portmidi or not, but will build Uxn either way.

 ```sh
 ./build.sh